MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-3-use-variables.md

 ms.custom: devx-track-azurecli
 keywords: azure,
 ---
-# Store command output in variables
+# Propagate variables for use in scripts

-There are times when you want to get information about an Azure resource and return that information to your console screen, or store it in a variable for use within a script.
-In the Azure CLI, use the `--query` parameter to execute a [JMESPath query](https://jmespath.org/) to perform these tasks.

-In this tutorial step you will learn to query command output and store the results in a variable.
+In this tutorial step you will learn how to get information from a local JSON file, new and existing Azure resources, and store the information in a variable.
+The variable can then be used in Azure CLI to perform build and destroy jobs at scale.

+* Get information about an existing Azure resource, such as a resource ID.
+* Get output from an Azure CLI command, such as a password.
+* Get JSON objects for environment information, such as development, stage and production IDs.

 ## Prerequisites

-* You have completed the prerequisites to [prepare your environment](./get-started-tutorial-1-prepare-environment.md).
 * You have access to a resource group and storage account with `contributor` permissions.

 ## Get command output using JMESPath query

+There are times when you want to get information about an existing Azure resource and return that information to your console screen, or store it in a variable for use within a script.
+In the Azure CLI, use the `--query` parameter to execute a [JMESPath query](https://jmespath.org/) to perform these tasks.

 > [!TIP]
 > The syntax for `--query` is case sensitive _and environment-specific_.
 If you receive empty results, check your capitalization.
 Avoid quoting errors by applying the rules you learned in [Write Azure CLI commands for different environments](./get-started-tutorial-2-work-environments.md)

-Unless the `--output` parameter is specified, these examples rely on a default output configuration of `json`.
+Unless the `--output` parameter is specified, these examples rely on a default output configuration of `json` set in [Prepare your environment](./get-started-tutorial-1-prepare-environment.md)

-When a separate PowerShell example is not provided, use the **Copy** button in the upper right corner of the Azure CLI code block to remove Bash line continuation characters.

-### Get JSON dictionary properties
+### Get JSON dictionary properties of an Azure resource

 Using the storage account created in [Write Azure CLI commands for different environments](./get-started-tutorial-2-work-environments.md), get the `primaryEndpoints` of your storage account.